vonalogue/practice/README.md

 - ###### practice_problems/web/

 Contains single-page (satirical) websites that I made as projects to attain my front-end development certification on freeCodeCamp.
 Don't get offended -- it's not fun.
-Consult the README.MD file for links to the sites on codepen.io.
+You can find the sites on my [CodePen] {https://codepen.io/vonalogue/#} page.